free5ty1e/lolcatter/README.md

 ### TO DO:
 * Swipe gestures up and down will actually navigate to next and previous lolcat items in the feed (NOT random, in order)
+* Add user setting to control shake detection settling timeout (750ms default)
+* Look into other Flickr REST API calls that could potentially result in a more diverse, larger pool for the random lolcat (currently we retrieve a feed of the most recent 20 lolcat-tagged Flickr posts)